Glacier National Park, Montana

 Video: Visiting Glacier National ParkHere are some of the top things to do when you visit Glacier National Park.

-Park-goers tenacious enough to trek to the northern reaches of Montana are amply rewarded by one of nature's finest specimens: Glacier National Park, a land deserving of its moniker -- "God's Country."
+Park-goers tenacious enough to trek to the northern reaches of Montana are amply rewarded by one of nature's finest specimens: Glacier National Park, a land known for being a hiker's paradise.
 Tumbling mountains stretch toward the sky, then slope gracefully toward the earth and toward sparkling lakes and streams at their bases.
 The ruby reds, sapphire blues, golds and emeralds of wildflowers are so vibrant and piercing that the sprawling valleys may at first appear dotted with jewels.
 Wildlife watching is yet another delight and grants glimpses of mountain goats creeping along ridges, trumpeter swans bellowing and even the occasional grizzly scavenging for a meal.
 The land of Glacier is a part of the treasured "Crown of the Continent Ecosystem" - an area of land designated to conserve the region's biodiversity.
 The park is comprised of several ecosystems, including westslope forest, eastslope forest, bunchgrass, alpine and aquatic.

 The park's historic relevance is also of note, with 350 structures listed on the National Register of Historic Sites.
 In fact, this national park is so highly treasured that, in 1932, the adjacent Waterton Lakes National Park in Canada and Glacier National Park were jointly designated Waterton-Glacier International Peace Park, promoting the positive relationship between these two nations.